Top 5 Questions Your Recruiting Chatbot Should Ask Job Seekers

 Question #2: What are the requirements for this position?

-Hopefully, the answer to this question can be found in your job requisition page.
+Hopefully, the answer to this question for any current role can be found in your job requisition page.
 If not, you may want to invest some time and update it accordingly.
 While more and more job seekers are encouraged to apply even if they aren’t 100% qualified for a position, they still need to know the basic requirements, especially when it comes to citizenship, location, and other things one can’t easily change.

 Your recruiting chatbot can reiterate the details of the requirements from the job posting, or you can set it up to begin a screening process and ask the job seeker a series of questions to collect data, including their contact information.
 This way, a human recruiter can follow up and answer any of the more nuanced questions they might have about what it takes to fulfill the requirements of the position they’re interested in.